OfirUdar/Capture-The-UdarFlag/README.md

 When there is a dead opponent, you can extend his respawn by standing next to him for a few seconds.
 If this happens the opponent has two options:
-* His teamate revive him by stading next to him.
+* His teamate revive him by standing next to him.
 * Wait ten seconds until next respawn.

 In this project I used some plugins such as Mirror Networking and some packages of 3D models.